 Mineral Hill Area Master Plan

-Although the open spaces will be evaluated as one ecosystem to ensure environmental quality, increase public benefit, and limit redundancy, the planning process allows each of the municipalities and the County to recommend improvements most suited to their specific needs and desires.
+The Study Area was evaluated as one ecosystem to ensure environmental quality, increase public benefit, and limit redundancy, the planning process allowed each of the municipalities and the County to recommend improvements most suited to their specific needs and desires.